Slogans of the United States Army

-Slogans of the United States Army changed rarely in the 20th century, relative to the 21st.
+Slogans of the United States Army have been changed several times in the 20th century, relative to the 21st.

 World War I

 "I Want YOU for US Army" featured on a poster of Uncle Sam painted by James Montgomery Flagg.

 1950s–1971

 "Choice, Not Chance" and "Modern Army Green" were both used as slogans to advertise for having the choice of job training, travel, and branch and to highlight the newly introduced Class A Uniform, respectively.
 Public announcements on broadcast television, and highway roadway signs advertised slogans during a time of a national draft of young men 18 to 34 years of age.
 The advantage of volunteering for service as opposed to being drafted was the option to choose which career field you wanted to serve in along with the first unit and/or location of assignment.

 1971 to 1980

 "Today's Army Wants You" and "Today's Army Wants to Join You" were recruiting slogans from the 1971 Volunteer Army (Project VOLAR) campaign, introduced as the country prepared to transition to an all-volunteer military.
 When N. W. Ayer & Son, who were engaged by the US Army, believed they felt the army said "Today's Army is changing; we want to meet you half way", the firm came up with that slogan.
 General William Westmoreland asked "Do we have to ask it that way?" but agreed to the campaign.
 The slogan was replaced by "Join the People Who've Joined the Army" in 1973, which later evolved into "This is the Army."

 Slogan was written in 1971 by Ted Regan Jr., Executive Vice President and Executive Creative Director of N.W.
 Ayer, the Army's ad agency.
-Regan also wrote the follow up slogan, "Join the people who've joined the Army.'
+Regan also wrote the follow-up slogan, "Join the people who've joined the Army.'